Lab

 Working Paper Series

-“Building Transnational Pipelines: How Korean Migrant Scholars Facilitate Reciprocal Exchanges of Knowledge and Resources” with Minyoung An and Gi-Wook Shin (Manuscript Available)
+“From Brain Linkage to Transnational Pipeline: How Korean Migrant Scholars Institutionalize Cross-Border Exchange” with Minyoung An and Gi-Wook Shin (Manuscript Available)

-“Studying Up in a Global Era: Methodological Transnationalism, Code-Switching, and Team Positionalities in Elite Research” with Gi-Wook Shin (Data Analysis)
+“Studying Up in a Global Era: Methodological Transnationalism, Code-Switching, and Team Positionalities in Elite Research” with Gi-Wook Shin (Manuscript Available)

 The Shape of Sieves: How Universities Screen and Why Variation Matters